-Journaling is a tried and true practice for therapists.
+Journaling is a tried and true practice for both in-person and online therapists.
 Many of us came up in training programs that required writing to process our own experiences as students and trainees.
 Journaling is a simple yet powerful tool that allows for internal thoughts, worries, and concerns to become externalized onto a page.
 This can help you gain greater insight into your feelings, thoughts, and motivations as well as provide an emotional holding space for difficult material.

 2. Spend More Time in Nature